AnweshPeddineni/Game_ticketbooking_app/README.md

 - Annotated POJOs
 - DAO Pattern

-For the front end, JSP pages with HTML and CSS will be used to make the web application appealing and interactive for the user.
+For the front end, JSP pages with HTML and CSS are used to make the web application appealing and interactive for the user.
 The application will connect to a MySQL database using Hibernate as the ORM framework in the Spring Boot application.

 The application will have two user roles: Admin and User.